 - Critical: A error in your configuration that is interfering with your ability to collect and process data.
 For example, a collection might have outdated credentials to its source.

-- Warning: A situation that is not interfering with HPE Consumption Analytics Portal's basic operations, but might be outside of your intended configuration.
-HPE Consumption Analytics Portal calls your attention to warnings so you can verify whether you have the configuration you intended.
+- Warning: A situation that is not interfering with HPE Consumption Analytics platform's basic operations, but might be outside of your intended configuration.
+HPE Consumption Analytics platform calls your attention to warnings so you can verify whether you have the configuration you intended.
 For example, though a collection is configured with the correct credentials, it might not be collecting data.

-HPE Consumption Analytics Portal provides health checks for the following potential problems:
+HPE Consumption Analytics platform provides health checks for the following potential problems:

 If you see this message for an Azure collection that was working previously, this could indicate that your Access Key has expired.
 For more information, see Collections.